-Climate sensitivity is defined as the equilibrium response of the global- and annual-mean surface air temperature to a doubling of carbon dioxide over pre-industrial values (e.g., IPCC, 2007, hereafter IPCC07), and has been a standard metric via which to compare different estimates of climate change ever since the initial estimates of Arrhenius (1896).
-From a climate modeling perspective, determining the envelope of uncertainty in climate sensitivity requires understanding how uncertainty in the representations of physical processes in global climate models (GCMs) translates into the uncertainty in the models' response.
-Roe and Baker (2007) (hereafter, RB07) investigated this question using the framework of feedback analysis (e.g., Maxwell, 1886; Cess, 1976; Hansen et al., 1984; Schlesinger and Mitchell, 1985; Roe, 2008).
+(e.g., Solomon et al. 2007, hereafter S07), and has been a standard metric via which to compare different estimates of climate change ever since the initial estimates of Arhennius (1896).
+From a climate modeling perspective, determining the envelope of uncertainty in climate sensitivity requires understanding how uncertainty in the representations of physical processes in general circulation models (GCMs) translates into the uncertainty in the models' response.
+Roe and Baker (2007, hereafter RB07) investigated this question using the framework of feedback analysis (e.g., Maxwell 1867; Cess 1975; Hansen et al. 1984; Schlesinger 1985; Roe 2009).
 The net effect of atmospheric feedbacks is that the climate system acts as a strong amplifier of external radiative forcing.
 RB07 showed that one consequence of this amplification is that a symmetric distribution of uncertainty in feedbacks leads to a strongly skewed distribution of uncertainty in climate sensitivity.
-For a step increase $\Delta R_F = \text{constant}$ in radiative forcing, and a Gaussian-shaped distribution of uncertainty in feedbacks characterized by a mean \bar{f} and standard deviation σ_f , RB07 showed the equilibrium probability density function (PDF) of the climate sensitivity, or global mean surface temperature T, is given by where $T_0 \equiv \lambda_0 \Delta R_F$; $\lambda_0 \approx 0.3$ K (W m-2)-1 (e.g., Hansen et al., 1984).
+For a step increase in radiative forcing, ΔR_F = constant and a Gaussian-shaped distribution of uncertainty in feedbacks characterized by a mean \overline{f} and standard deviation σ_f , RB07 showed the equilibrium probability density function (PDF) of the climate sensitivity, or global mean surface temperature T, is given by